Dubai is working to achieve 100 percent digitisation of services by 2021, Smart Dubai, a government entity, has said.

 “Saad” is the first cognitive computing system which uses the databases of various government and private entities to offer official and reliable answers to customers’ questions, and provides them with the necessary procedures, steps, documents, and requirements to conduct their transactions.

-According to Smart Dubai, it is committed not only to transform Dubai into a smart city, but also to make it the “happiest and brightest city in the world with the most intelligent infrastructure, seamless services, and efficient operations”.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+According to Smart Dubai, it is committed not only to transform Dubai into a smart city, but also to make it the “happiest and brightest city in the world with the most intelligent infrastructure, seamless services, and efficient operations”.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.